OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Try it out

 Now for the fun part -- it's time to try out the add-in that you've built.
+Use the Room Validator add-in to validate room availability and capacity as you create a meeting invitation.

 1. Open Outlook 2016 and navigate to Calendar view.